EpicSpyMainWeabooMan42069Jboi/-IsRealAnything-/README.md

 License This project is licensed under the MIT License.
 See the LICENSE file for details.

 ⚠️ IMPORTANT Before you play: Everything you see, hear, or find… is only meant to remind you that you’re never really alone.
 I still love you. 💜

-ata Collection System (Optional)
-⚠️ WARNING: The data collection features are for educational/research purposes only and are DISABLED BY DEFAULT.

-The mod includes an optional telemetry system located in com.epicspymain.isrealanything.collector: